rajdeepUWE/Fuel-Efficiency-Prediction-Model-and-Web-Service-with-Python/README.md

 # Fuel-Efficiency-Prediction-Model-and-Web-Service-with-Python

+vehicle fuel consumption.ipynb contains the whole pyhton code, and rest are dependencies.
+Below is the complete breakdown of the code.

 Here's a step-by-step breakdown of the code:

 Importing Libraries: The code starts by importing necessary libraries for data processing, visualization, and machine learning model selection.
 These include NumPy, Pandas, Matplotlib, Seaborn, and scikit-learn's various modules.